Social Justice Studies

 Why Major in Social Justice Studies?

-The newest and interdisciplinary ADT in the Social Sciences which guarantees transfer into a California State University institution, this program offers core courses in philosophy and sociology as well as electives in a variety of other disciplines.
+The newest and interdisciplinary ADT in the Social Sciences guarantees transfer into a California State University institution, this program offers core courses in philosophy and sociology as well as electives in a variety of other disciplines.
 The program features an annual social justice guest speaker.
 Additionally, the program offers opportunities to connect to local community organizing efforts and social justice organizations.